AI Cost Control

 Controlled pilots should measure value and cost before expansion.

-A pilot should not only prove that AI can perform a task.
-It should help the company understand whether the workflow is worth operating at a larger scale.
+A pilot should not only show that AI can perform a task.
+It should help the company decide whether the workflow is worth operating at a larger scale.

-The measurement should stay practical: usage, effort reduction, response quality, exception rate, human review needs and cost impact.
+The measurement should stay practical: usage, manual effort, output quality, exception rate, human review needs and cost impact.

 01